About Cockpit Arts

 Applications are assessed on a number of criteria including the craft skill involved in your work, your plans for your creative and business development, and why you are applying to Cockpit Arts at this time.
-If your application is rejected, you may need to develop in one of these areas.
+If your application is unsuccessful you may need to develop in one of these areas.
 We do not give feedback at application stage if you are not invited to interview.
 If you are unsuccessful after being invited for interview, we try to give written feedback whenever possible and would welcome another application from you once you feel you can illustrate progression as suggested.
 Being successful after 2 or 3 attempts is not unusual and we will endeavour to offer guidance if we think your application is too early.

 Business incubators are programmes designed to accelerate the successful development of businesses through an array of support resources and services.
 At Cockpit Arts our Incubator Package is specifically for makers who want to grow and become more successful and at the same time develop creatively.